 Providing alongside a real Living Wage

-- Decent notice periods for shifts.
-At least 4 weeks’ notice, with guaranteed payment if shifts are cancelled within this notice period.
+- at least 4 weeks’ notice for every shift, with guaranteed payment if shifts are cancelled within this notice period.

-- A right to a contract with living hours.
-The right to a contract that reflects accurate hours worked, and a guaranteed minimum of 16 hours a week (unless the worker requests otherwise)
+- a guaranteed minimum of 16 working hours every week (unless the worker requests otherwise)